djdyer/my-readme-md-generator/README.md

 When choosing license from list of options, badge is added to top of README.md, notice added to license section explaining coverage.

-Entering GitHub user name adds profile link to Questions section, with instructions for how to contact.
+Entering GitHub user name adds profile link to questions section, with instructions for how to contact.

-Entering email address adds to Questions section, with additional contact instructions.
+Entering email address adds to questions section, with additional contact instructions.

-When clicking links in Table of Contents, user is directed to corresponding section.
+When clicking links in table of contents, user is directed to corresponding section.

 ```